jonnew/cyclops/MANUAL.md

 Voltage signals to drive the device can be generated internally using an on-board digital to analog converter or can be delivered from an external source, such as a function generator or stimulus sequencer.
-The cyclops provides numerous measurements of circuit operation that can be measured and recorded during an experiment such as LED current and stimulus reference voltages.
+The cyclops provides numerous measurements of circuit operation that can be recorded during an experiment such as LED current and stimulus reference voltages.
 The device can be controlled over a USB interface using its [Arduino library](./arduino/cyclops/).
 The device also can be configured to drive commercially available LED modules from Thorlabs and Doric.